etiennelopes/SqlProj-QS/README.md

 1. Simply creating the stored procedures on master database, offering the possibility to obtain snapshots of the current settings for all databases in the instance at once.

 2. Creating a DBADATABASE in the instance, allowing to keep the history of what has happened along the way for each database.
+Code available in:
+- SqlProj-QS_tables.sql;
+- SqlProj-QS_procedures.sql